du693/cheep/README.md

 While I have deployed cheep numerous times under DNS https://cheepbirds.com the goal at the moment is to further reduce the cost of excessive tile loading and increase the options for specific user connections.

 The simplest approach to reducing the cost of the tile/asset loading is to remove all the styling and custom assets on the map but I have no intention of doing so as it will sacrifice an essential part of the user experience.
-Caching the tiles is not a legal approach according to [Google's Policy on Caching](https://developers.google.com/maps/documentation/tile/policies#:~:text=of%20your%20website.-,Pre%2Dfetching%2C%20caching%2C%20or%20storage%20of%20content,conditions%20stated%20in%20the%20terms.)Here are some other solutions I am working on:
+The first method I considered was caching the tiles, but that is not a legal approach according to [Google's Policy on Caching](https://developers.google.com/maps/documentation/tile/policies#:~:text=of%20your%20website.-,Pre%2Dfetching%2C%20caching%2C%20or%20storage%20of%20content,conditions%20stated%20in%20the%20terms.).
+Here are some other solutions I am working on:

-- asset loading on zoom: Whenever a zoom occurs, each asset has to refresh to match the zoom and I believe this is a large factor. by removing all assets briefly while zooming and only reloading them after a zoom has stopped for a short span, I can reduce much of the excessive rendering
+- Asset loading on zoom: Whenever a zoom occurs, each asset has to refresh to match the zoom and I believe this is a large factor.
+By removing all assets briefly while zooming and only reloading them after a zoom has stopped for a short span, I can reduce much of the excessive rendering.
-- decelerate tile loading: By slowing down the tile loading on zoom and scroll, the tile loading cost would obviously be reduced.
-This is something that could potentially give the impression that the app is not functionally quickly and harm the user experience.
+- Decelerate tile loading: By slowing down the tile loading on zoom and scroll, the tile loading cost would obviously be reduced.
+Although, this is something that could potentially give the impression that the app is not functionally quickly and harm the user experience.

-As for increasing user options, the list above under "Connecting with other users" sums up what work remains.
+As for increasing user options, the list above: ["Connecting with other users"](#connecting-with-other-users) sums up what work remains.

 My previous deployment was on an EC2 instance which I configured through an SSH connection on my desktop.
 The site ran on an node.js server with Nginx acting as a reverse proxy for SSL termination.
-The pricing for this instance was starting to seem very questionable, so I plan on reducing the load cost before my next deployment and will likely be using a [Digital Ocean Droplet](https://www.digitalocean.com/pricing/droplets).
+Unfortunately, the pricing for this instance was starting to seem very questionable, so I plan on reducing the load cost before my next deployment and will likely be using a [Digital Ocean Droplet](https://www.digitalocean.com/pricing/droplets) instead.

 ## Acknowledgments